Canon M10 vs T6s

 The Canon EOS M10 and the Canon EOS Rebel T6s (labelled Canon 760D in some countries) are two digital cameras that were officially introduced, respectively, in October 2015 and February 2015.
 The M10 is a mirrorless interchangeable lens camera, while the T6s is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The M10 has a resolution of 17.9 megapixel, whereas the T6s provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The M10 has a resolution of 17.9 megapixels, whereas the T6s provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Canon M10 and the Canon T6s.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M10 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon M10 and the Canon T6s is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M10 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6s is considerably larger (84 percent) than the Canon M10.
 Moreover, the T6s is substantially heavier (88 percent) than the M10.
 In this context, it is worth noting that neither the M10 nor the T6s are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.